 - Beano: Contains the enzyme alpha-galactosidase, which can help break down indigestible carbohydrates from various foods.

 In many cases, these types of supplements can provide almost immediate relief.

 If you’re interested in trying a digestive enzyme supplement that works, click here.

 Constipation is a very common digestive problem and can have many different causes.
 Studies show that constipation can often exacerbate symptoms of bloating.
 Getting more soluble fiber is often recommended for constipation.
 However, increasing fiber needs to be done with caution for people who have gas and/or bloating, because fiber can often make things worse.
 You might want to try drinking more water or increasing your physical activity, both of which can be effective against constipation.

 Various foods such as prunes, apples, pears, kiwi, etc can also help.

 7. Take Probiotics

 Gas produced by the bacteria in the intestine is a major contributor to bloating.
 There are many different types of bacteria that reside there, and they can vary between individuals.
 It seems logical that the number and type of bacteria could have something to do with gas production, and there are some studies to support this.

 Several clinical studies have shown that certain probiotic supplements can help reduce gas production and bloating in people with digestive problems.
-However, other studies showed that probiotics can help reduce gas, but not symptoms of bloating.
+However, other studies showed that probiotics can help reduce gas but have no symptoms of bloating.
 This may depend on the individual, as well as the type of probiotic strain used.

 Probiotics supplements can have numerous other benefits, so they are worth giving them a try.
 They can take a while to start working because supplements don’t work as fast as conventional drugs, so it is important to be patient.